Siege of Mantua (1799): Prelude

 By 1799, the fortress of Mantua on the river Mincio in northern Italy was in poor shape.
 It was commanded by viscount lieutenant general François Philippe de Latour-Foissac and garrisoned by a diverse force of 10,000, including French, Polish (Polish Legionnaires under general Józef Wielhorski), Italian (Republic of Alba and Cisalpine Republic), Swiss and German units.
 From the beginning of his assignment, Foissac-Latour, an engineer, was convinced that the fortress would be indefensible in any serious siege.

 Siege

 In April, Austrian forces approached Mantua and started their siege.
 At first, the Austrians were content to simply blockade the fortress, but with the artillery duels and occasional skirmishes, attrition began taking its toll on the defenders.
 The defenders were also weakened by diminishing food supplies, and their morale was undermined by lack of payment.

 On 18 June, the French suffered a defeat at the Battle of Trebbia, and consequently the Austrians were able to move more decisively against Mantua.
 On 4 July the siege entered a new stage, with Austrian reinforcements arriving, and the besieging force growing from 8,000 to 40,000.
-The Austrians were commanded by Hungarian general Baron Pal von Kray, an artillery expert.
+The Austrians were commanded by Hungarian general Baron Pál Kray, an artillery expert.
 Artillery bombardment was constant.
 On 24–25 July the assault begun; and the Austrians slowly advanced over the next few days.
 On 27 July Foissac-Latour began negotiating surrender terms.